Identity tourism: Tourism through the Internet of Things (IoT)

 With the internet of things, the inter-connectivity presented in the internet allows users to interact with a chosen environment than it was ever possible in the past.
 Platforms that are often used for social identity tourism include Facebook, Twitter, Google+, YouTube, Instagram, and Pinterest.
 Different age groups may prefer different platforms.
 For example, today, an interface can be built and allow more direct interaction of users with facilities and other services or product offered by the tourist destination.
 The action can be achieved through sensors and smart products that have the ability to sense actual physical actions that are translated to the digital form creating an embodied interaction.
-The electronic identification system also allows cross border authentication for online cross-boarder services that may be needed for internet users to access tourism online.
+The electronic identification system also allows cross border authentication for online cross-border services that may be needed for internet users to access tourism online.

 The study of online identity tourism draws attention to important considerations about how individuals allow virtual reality to shape their identity.
 However, Ruangkanjanases et al. (2020) reveals that the reshaping of identity affects the individual perceives themselves as useful.
 This way, people can also quantify the success of social media and justify its use.
 Unfortunately, due to the temptation that people have on social media to compare themselves with others, they might find their new identity unsatisfactory.
 The result is lower identity clarity and overall self-esteem.

-Digital blackface

-Digital blackface refers to when non-black people use the images or voices of black people to describe their own feelings or actions.
-People use these images to claim aspects of black identity all while not being black themselves.
-Using these gifs, images and videos of black people can perpetuate stereotypes about black people, Jardin Dogan, a counselor and educator specializing in Black mental health, explains.
-The problematic nature of digital blackface can be traced back to the 19th century when blackface became a popular form of entertainment and white performers would paint their faces black and mimic the portrayal of Black people for all-white audiences.
-The same stereotypes that paint black men as violent and black woman as hypersexual, are based on minstrel shows, so even though using these images or voices of black people may seem harmless, they just further perpetuate stereotypes of black people.
-Not only does digital blackface perpetuate stereotypes, it is also a form of cultural appropriation because non-Black people get to take on aspects of "Blackness" that can be shed and taken on whenever and however they please, while not having to deal with any of the consequences that black people do for their race on a daily basis.
-Digital blackface contributes to identity tourism because people can assume aspects of racial identity for recreational purposes.